Pan di Ramerino – Rosemary & raisin buns

 Remove the leaves from the sprigs of rosemary and chop finely.
 Infuse the olive oil with the rosemary leaves by gently heating for a few minutes.
 Allow to cool before folding the rosemary leaves and infused oil into the dough along with the raisins and raw sugar.

 Roll into fist-sized buns and place on a baking sheet with 5cm or so space between each bun.
-Score the tops of the bun with a noughts-and-crosses grid and allow to rise in a warm place, covered in a tea towel for a further half hour.
+Score the tops of the bun with a very sharp knife with a noughts-and-crosses grid and allow to rise in a warm place, covered in a tea towel for a further half hour.